Microsoft/azure-docs.pt-pt/articles/azure-cache-for-redis/cache-how-to-premium-clustering.md

 <a name="cluster-size"></a>

 ## <a name="change-the-cluster-size-on-a-running-premium-cache"></a>Alterar o tamanho do cluster em um cache Premium em execução
-Para alterar o tamanho do cluster em um cache Premium em execução com clustering habilitado, clique em **tamanho do cluster Redis** no **menu de recursos**.
+Para alterar o tamanho do cluster numa cache premium em execução com clustering ativado, clique no Tamanho do **Cluster** a partir do **menu Recurso**.

-> [!NOTE]
-> Embora o cache do Azure para a camada Premium do Redis tenha sido liberado para disponibilidade geral, o recurso de tamanho de cluster Redis está atualmente em visualização.
->
->

 ![Tamanho do cluster Redis][redis-cache-redis-cluster-size]